RiseofDofi/RiseofDofiBot/README.md

 2. !good --> you will start as a good Keeper
 3. !evil --> you will start as an evil Keeper
 4. !gold --> it will show you your amount of gold
-5. !lure --> you can lure creatures outside of the "lure creatureevent", it costs 300 gold
+5. !lure --> you can lure creatures, it costs 300 gold
 6. !lure 5 --> you can lure any number of times.
 In this case it would do the lure command 5 times
 7. !creatures --> it will show you, how many and which creatures you have
 8. !attack username --> you attack with 10 creatures, it costs 500 gold (you can only attack if the enemy (username) has at least 10 creatures)